 “I will increase my value to the organization by becoming certified in data analytics and completing three major projects that utilize my skills.
 I’ll take on additional responsibilities outside of my normal job description.
 I plan to accomplish this to get promoted or receive a raise in 6 months.”

-Specific: The goal outlines what you need to do (become certified and complete three projects) and how you will increase your value to the organization (by taking on additional responsibilities).
+S: The goal outlines what you need to do (become certified and complete three projects) and how you will increase your value to the organization (by taking on additional responsibilities).

-Measurable: You may count the number of projects you have completed and the number of new responsibilities you have taken on.
+M: You may count the number of projects you have completed and the number of new responsibilities you have taken on.

-Relevant: This goal is pertinent to your career as it will help you obtain a promotion or raise.
+R: This goal is pertinent to your career as it will help you obtain a promotion or raise.

-Time-based: You should ideally accomplish the goal within 6 months.
+T: You should ideally accomplish the goal within 6 months.

 10. Sharpen Your Speaking Skills